-A decimal number system is used to express the whole number and fraction together.
+Decimals are used to express the whole number and fraction together.
 Here, we will separate the whole number from the fraction by inserting a ".", which is called a decimal point.
 For example, let's say you are going to take a cone of ice cream.
 The vendor tells you that the price of ice cream is $2 and 50 cents.
-Now, if you want to express this whole amount in one figure, you will say that the price of the ice cream cone is $2.50.
+Now, if you want to express this amount in one figure, you will say that the price of the ice cream cone is $2.50.
 There are many such real-life situations in which you might be using decimals without even realizing it.
-Let us understand the concepts of decimals in a clear way with the help of this article.

 |1.||What are Decimals?|